mengmwang/FNIRS-RSFC/README.md

 The methods can be applied in experimental fnirs data

-Check [this link](https://sites.google.com/view/mengmengwang/research) for detailed methods
+Check [my Google site](https://sites.google.com/view/mengmengwang/research) for detailed methods and publications

 `nw_sim.m` : a statistical correction method to correct for the effects for non-white signals in sample correlation distributions